 Do your feet burn?
 Burning feet can have several different causes, from simple problems with socks and shoes to more serious medical concerns.
-Here are ways to prevent and treat burning feet.
+While some have problems with numb toes, those with burning feet are looking for ways to prevent and treat the problem.

 Hot Shoes and InsolesYou may be having a sensitivity to the fabric or leather dye in your shoes or socks, or even the detergent used to wash your socks.
 Try different kinds of socks, made of different materials.
 Try different kinds and brands of shoes.
 Choose mesh shoes vs. full leather so your feet have a chance to breathe.
 I have found some insoles make my feet feel hot even in mesh shoes.
 Buy a new insole or swap them with insoles from another pair of shoes to see if it is the culprit.